 More Than a Tracker

-The app does three things: it tracks your progress across 70+ tricks with a gamified scoring system, it lets you compare stats with friends on a leaderboard, and it helps you discover what to learn next based on what you've already done.
-Each trick has a difficulty score, so the leaderboard isn't just "who has the most tricks" — it's weighted by how hard they are.
+The app does three things: it tracks your progress across tricks with a gamified scoring system, lets you compare stats with friends on a leaderboard, and helps you discover what to learn next based on what you've already done.
+Each trick has a difficulty score so harder tricks feel more rewarding.

 Three Levels of "Landing It"

-The very first prototype treated tricks as binary — you either had it or you didn't.
-But feedback from players on Reddit and from friends made it clear that wasn't how it actually works.
+The very first prototype treated tricks as binary: you either had it or you didn't.
+But feedback from friends and players on various kendama forums made it clear players don't view landing a trick as a binary achievement.
 Landing a trick once doesn't mean you have it down.
-There are distinct levels: getting it once (an accomplishment), getting it sometimes (it's in your developing repertoire), and having it on lock (you can hit it reliably).
+There are distinct levels: getting it once, getting it sometimes, and having it "on lock" (you can hit it reliably).

 Animations That Scale with Achievement